-The modulator of the ADS1258 incorporates a chopping front-end which removes offset errors, providing excellent offset and offset drift performance.
-However, offset and offset drift originating from external signal conditioning are not removed by the modulator.
-The ADS1258 has an additional chopping feature that removes external offset errors (CHOP = 1).
+The modulator of the ADS1158 incorporates a chopping front-end that removes offset errors to provide excellent offset and offset drift performance.
+However, offset and offset drift that originate from external signal conditioning are not removed by the modulator.
+The ADS1158 has an additional chopping feature that removes external offset errors (CHOP = 1).

 With external chopping enabled, the converter takes two readings in succession on the same channel.
 The first reading is taken with one polarity and the second reading is taken with the opposite polarity.
-The converter averages the two readings, canceling the offset, as shown in Figure 48.
-With chopping enabled, the effective reading is reduced to half of the nominal reading rate.
+The converter averages the two readings and cancels the offset, as shown in Figure 35.
+With chopping enabled, the effective reading reduces to half of the nominal reading rate.

-Figure 48.
+Figure 35.
 External Chopping

-Note that since the inputs are reversed under control of the ADS1258, a delay time may be necessary to provide time for external signal conditioning to fully settle before the second phase of the reading sequence starts (see the Switch Time Delay section).
+Note that because the inputs are reversed under control of the ADS1158, a delay time may be necessary to provide time for external signal conditioning to fully settle before the second phase of the reading sequence starts (see the Switch Time Delay section).

-External chopping can be used to significantly reduce total offset errors (to less than 10μ V) and offset drift over temperature (to less than 0.2μ V/°C).
-Note that chopping must be disabled (CHOP = 0) to take the internal monitor readings.
+External chopping can be used to reduce total offset errors and offset drift over temperature.
+Note that chopping must be disabled (CHOP = 0) in order to take the internal monitor readings.